Techbrolakes/Techbrolakes/README.md

 ## 👨‍💻 About Me

-<h4 align="left">As a Software Engineer with 5 years of experience, I have developed strong expertise in both TypeScript and JavaScript, along with extensive hands-on experience working with web and mobile frameworks such as React.js, Next.js, Node.js, React Native, and Flutter.<br><br>I have had the opportunity to contribute to both local and international projects, building full-stack applications for diverse business needs.
-My experience spans frontend and backend development, where I've consistently delivered efficient, scalable, and robust solutions.<br><br>In addition, I am continuously enhancing my skills in data structures and algorithms, further refining my problem-solving capabilities to build optimized solutions across the development stack.
-This commitment to learning and adaptability drives my ability to deliver innovative and impactful software solutions.</h4>
+<h4 align="left">Software Engineer with 5 years of experience specializing in TypeScript and JavaScript development.
+Proficient in modern web and mobile frameworks including React.js, Next.js, Node.js, React Native Demonstrated success delivering full-stack applications for both local and international clients, with expertise spanning frontend and backend development.
+Committed to continuously improving data structures and algorithms knowledge to create optimized, scalable solutions.
+Adaptable problem-solver focused on delivering innovative and impactful software.</h4>

 ## 🛠️ My Tech Stack